 The World of Online Zoo Animal Exchange

 These surplus animals are often sold and traded through an online database: the Association of Zoos and Aquariums (AZA) Animal Exchange.
-A password protected database that AZA-accredited institutions, certified related facilities and approved non-member participants are able to access.
-Although zoos frequently promote conservation of endangered species through their mission statements (which many do), animal welfare often takes a backseat when the monetary value of a particular animal is no longer worth the time and energy the zoo is investing in them.
+A password-protected database that AZA-accredited institutions, certified related facilities, and approved non-member participants are able to access.
+Although zoos frequently promote the Conservation of endangered species through their mission statements (which many do), animal welfare often takes a backseat when the monetary value of a particular animal is no longer worth the time and energy the zoo is investing in them.